Kaya-Sem/outdoorgearshops/README.md

 If you have favorite niche cottage brands or stores I’ve missed, please let me know — I'd be happy to add them!

+### Setup
+The site is contained in a single `html` file right now for simplicity reasons.
+I am not a huge fan of premature optimisation.
+If things grow, the data could be extracted into its own file, just like the javascript.

 </br>
 </br>
 </br>